amogh09/qchat-nvim/README.md

 The plugin provides two commands:

-- `:QChatOpen` - Opens a new side window with Q Chat
+- `:QChatOpen` - Opens a new side window with Q Chat (automatically handles login if needed)
 - `:QChatClose` - Closes the Q Chat window and terminates the session

 ## Configuration